simeononsecurity/simeononsecurity.ch/content/articles/the-impact-of-iot-on-cybersecurity-and-how-to-secure-iot-devices/index.en.md

 ## Conclusion

-As the Internet of Things continues to expand, the importance of cybersecurity for IoT devices cannot be overstated.
+As the Internet of Things continues to expand, the importance of cybersecurity for IoT devices can't be overstated.
 By following best practices and staying informed about industry standards and regulations, you can protect your devices and minimize the risks associated with IoT technology.

 ______